Developers

 • Creates your Chutes account

-• Generates initial configuration file
+• Generates initial configuration file at

-• Sets up billing and payment methods
+• Sets up your payment address for adding balance

 API Key Management